timfpark/react-native-location/README.md

 # `react-native-location`

+**There is a prerelease version of the library which changes the API and adds Android support.
+All new users are recommened to start with the new version to avoid migration issues in the future.
+Please see the [develop branch](https://github.com/timfpark/react-native-location/tree/develop) for details.**

 Native GPS location support for React Native.
 Currently only supports iOS.

 You might decide to use this library over the [built-in geolocation](https://facebook.github.io/react-native/docs/geolocation.html) because it includes some additional features: